skbetz54/Samuel_DATA606/README.md

 ## Data Source and Description

 The first step is using Deep Learning to train a Recurrent Neural Network (RNN) on labeled text data from [huggingface.co](https://huggingface.co/datasets/emotion).
-The dataset contains 20,000 sentences and tweets which are classified as as one of 5 emotions: sadness, joy, love, anger and fear.
+The dataset contains 20,000 sentences and tweets which are classified as as one of 6 emotions: sadness, joy, love, surprise, anger, and fear.
 It is split into training, validation, and test sets of 16,000/2,000/2,000.

 **Note:** This dataset is similar to [one found on Kaggle](https://www.kaggle.com/pashupatigupta/emotion-detection-from-text), but that dataset focuses on tweets with over 13 emotions, but this is a separate dataset with only 5.
 [Huggingface dataset github](https://github.com/dair-ai/emotion_dataset)